MicrosoftDocs/cpp-docs/docs/ide/ide-and-tools-for-visual-cpp-development.md

     In general, you should use these templates for new projects unless you have a specific reason to use CMake or another project system.
 Some projects have a *wizard* that guides you step-by-step through the process of creating a new project.
 For more information, see [Creating and managing MSBuild-based projects](creating-and-managing-visual-cpp-projects.md).

 - CMake is a cross-platform build system that is integrated into the Visual Studio IDE when you install the Desktop development with C++ workload.
 For more information, see [CMake projects in Visual C++](cmake-tools-for-visual-cpp.md).
-- Any other C++ build system, including a loose collection of files, is supported via the Open Folder feature.
+- Any other C++ build system, including a loose collection of files, is supported via the **Open Folder** feature.
 You create simple JSON files to invoke your build program and configure debugging sessions.
 For more information, see [Open Folder projects in Visual C++](non-msbuild-projects.md).

 ## Create user interfaces with designers

-If your program has a user interface, one of the first tasks is to populate it with controls such as buttons, list boxes and so on.
-Visual Studio includes a visual design surface and a toolbox for each flavor of C++ application.
-No matter which type of app you are creating, the basic idea is the same: you drag a control from the toolbox window and drop it onto the design surface at the desired location.
-In the background, Visual Studio generates the resources and code required to make it all work.
-Then you write the code to populate the controls with data or customize their appearance and behavior.
+If your program has a user interface, you can use a designer to quickly populate it with controls such as buttons, list boxes and so on.
+When you drag a control from the toolbox window and drop it onto the design surface, Visual Studio generates the resources and code required to make it all work.
+You then write the code to customize the appearance and behavior.

 ![Designer and Toolbox](../ide/media/vs2017-toolbox-designer.png "Visual Studio 2017 Toolbox and designer")